Solar918/ChatBot-Central/README.md

 development, while the backend, Docker, and JavaScript components were AI-assisted to prioritize security and reliability.

+I received explicit permission from my instructor to use AI for the non-HTML/CSS parts of my website—such as the Python backend and JavaScript code—because the assignment is solely focused on HTML and these technologies were not part of its requirements.

 ## Prerequisites
 - Python 3.8 or higher
 - Docker (optional, for containerized deployment)